-While most sites below point to scholarly editions, sites like the Library of Congress include a wide variety of popular musics.
+These sites below point to scholarly editions, but some include popular musics.

 Multiple collections including 19th century collected works editions for Beethoven, Händel, Liszt, Mendelssohn, Schubert, and Schumann and the Denkmäler deutscher Tonkunst: first and second series.
 See also Manuscripts for more content.

 Music manuscripts, sketches and printed music by Beethoven and other composers.